 Examines the cultural and social history of Early Modern Japan, including both Sengoku and the Tokugawa.
-This Includes elite attempts at creating a stratified social order and also how less powerful groups altered or challenged this vision.
-Discusses the role of commercialization and iv.
-HIST 437 The History of Modern Japan: From the Floating World to the Present 3c-01-3cr v.
+This includes elite attempts at creating a stratified social order and also how less powerful groups altered or challenged this vision.
+Discusses the role of commercialization and commercial culture and Japan as an Early Modern society.

+iv.
+HIST 437 The History of Modern Japan: From the Floating World to the Present 3c-0l-3cr v.
 HIST 338 The History of Iran